 We all know that slow videos are a pain to watch, and when it takes a lot of time to load or freeze midway, it spells disaster for businesses!
 Studies have shown that viewers will start to abandon a video after a mere 2-second delay, with 6% leaving every second after.
 Especially when a significant pool of resources (time, effort, money, manpower) is invested in producing a video, they need to be delivered efficiently on every screen resolution and device.

-Beyond managing video and digital assets, Digital Asset Management with Video Transcoding and Adaptive Streaming capabilities can then help eliminate problems in buffering and streaming interruptions.
+Beyond managing video and digital assets, Digital Asset Management with Video Transcoding and Adaptive Streaming capabilities can then help eliminate problems in buffering and streaming interruptions (and better video SEO!).
 What these technologies do is that it enables you to deliver high-quality videos to users with fast internet speeds and high bandwidth while taking into account those in other locations with slower internet speeds.
 Paired up with a video CDN, it cache your videos on fast servers and deliver your optimized videos when it is needed.
 Whenever your user’s internet connection slows down, adaptive bitrate streaming offers a lower-quality video until their signal strength improves.

 Who is Digital Asset Management for Video for?